primer/react/.changeset/lucky-pianos-yell.md

 ---
-'@primer/react': minor
+'@primer/react': patch
 ---

-Allow configuration of ConfirmationDialog initial focus
+Set ConfirmationDialog initial focus based on the confirmationButtonVariant.
+When `danger` autoFocus the cancel button, otherwise autoFocus the confirmation button